tjelvar-olsson/biologists-guide-to-computing/source/how-to-think-like-a-computer.rst

 "``IF`` the cell contains green fluorescent protein ``AND`` it is illuminated with light of wavelength 395 nm ``THEN`` it will emit fluorescence at 509 nm".

-.. note:: Boolean logic is also used in Boolean networks, a formalism that
+.. note:: Boolean logic is also used in Boolean networks, a formalism that can
-          can be used to describe gene regulatory networks.
+          be used to describe gene regulatory networks at the protein expression level, i.e.  mRNA and protein concentrations are not considered.
+The expression level of each gene is considered to be either on or off, a.k.a.
+1 or 0.
+The :term:`state` of the model is the set of Boolean values used to describe the gene network transcription levels at that point in time.
+Inhibition and activation are modeled by creating Boolean rules, which can be further combined using Boolean logic.
+By iteratively applying the Boolean rules the dynamics of the system can be evaluated over time.
+As time progresses the number of states of the network decreases as the system is driven towards a relatively small number of dynamic cycles and stable states, known as attractors.
+The attractors often correspond to specific differentiated states of cells in biological systems.